-A polymer is a substance composed of macromolecules (very large molecules) built up by repeated linking of many similar or identical molecular subunits (monomers).
-Many natural polymers exist, including proteins (built up from amino acids), nucleic acids, carbohydrates (e.g., starch is a polymer of glucose), resins, rubber, and many minerals (e.g., quartz).
+A polymer is a substance composed of macromolecules (very large molecules) built up by repeated linking of many similar or identical molecular subunits, known as monomers.
+Many natural polymers exist, including proteins (built up from amino acids monomers), nucleic acids, carbohydrates (e.g., starch is a polymer of glucose), resins, rubber, and many minerals (e.g., quartz).
 The ability to make synthetic polymers to order lies at the heart of modern technology (see plastic).

 Polymerization, which requires that each monomer has two or more functional groups capable of linkage, takes place by two processes: condensation with elimination of small molecules, or simple addition.
 Catalysis is usually required, or the use of an initiator to start a chain reaction of free radicals.